danielhantunes/RetailFlow/README.md

 > 🚧 **This project is under active development and continuously evolving.** The current state already reflects production-oriented design decisions.

+> ⚠️ **This project provisions real cloud resources and may incur costs.** Review the Terraform plan carefully before applying.

 ---

 ## Repository structure